How to Help Homeless Cats and Kittens

 As I look to communities that have effective and humane solutions for the treatment and long term placement of their homeless animals, including outreach efforts and education, I know that it is possible to implement this anywhere.
 Unfortunately, it is much harder than it should be, and it does take funding and lots of hard work in an economy where many people don't have enough to eat.
 Undoubtedly an uphill battle, by working together and spreading the word, I have faith that the situation will improve, confirming that pets are indeed valued family members who will love you unconditionally and ask very little in return.

-The Kat's Tale's Residents
+A Few of The Kat's Tale's Residents

 Blanca when I first found her under a small wood pile with her 2 brothers Mayfield & Peabody and Sister Curly Sue - Mama Cat had them safely hidden from predators